 His research interests include privacy, artificial intelligence, and Nutella.
 In a previous life, he has been a soundtrack composer and a motorcycle racer (USGPRU).

-- Professor of Information Technology and Public Policy, Heinz College, Carnegie Mellon University
+- Trustees Professor of Information Technology and Public Policy, Heinz College, Carnegie Mellon University

 - Director, Privacy Economics Experiments (PeeX) Lab

-- Co-Director, CMU Center for Behavioral and Decision Research (CBDR)
+- Steering Committee, CMU Center for Behavioral and Decision Research (CBDR)